 Foreclosure describes the legal action a lender can take to recoup its money after a borrower has defaulted on a loan.
 Under foreclosure, the lender takes possession of the property used as collateral on the loan and sells it.

 The specific foreclosure process varies from state to state, so it’s essential to understand your home state’s foreclosure laws.
-Most lenders do not initiate foreclosure until at least a few months after the initial missed mortgage payment, and there are typically several opportunities to rectify the situation before foreclosure.
+Most lenders do not initiate foreclosure until at least a few months after the initial missed mortgage payment, and you typically have several opportunities to rectify the situation before foreclosure begins.

 Read more: Do you have home buyer’s remorse?
 Here’s what to do next.